 5. 27th February Workers ransacked the Police Headquarters.

 6. 2nd March The Tsar abdicated.
 Soviet leaders and Duma leaders formed a Provincial Government to run the country.
 No political party was actively organising the February Revolution.
 Men and women workers were involved in this movement who were supported by the soldiers.

 Events and Effects of the October Revolution

-1. 16th October, 1917 Lenin persuaded the Petrograd Soviet and the Bolshevik Party to agree to a socialist seizure of power.
-It led to the formation of a Military Revolutionary Committee for seizure of power.
+1. 16th October 1917 Lenin persuaded the Petrograd Soviet and the Bolshevik Party to agree to a socialist seizure of power.
+It led to the formation of a Military Revolutionary Committee for the seizure of power.

 2. 24th October Uprising began.
 The buildings of two Bolshevik newspapers were seized by the military men loyal to the government.

 3. On the same day pro-government troops were sent to take over telephone and telegraph offices and protect the Winter Palace.

 4. Responding to the Government's action, the Military Revolutionary Committee seized the government offices and arrested the ministers.